Running ChatGPT on BTC Direction 200 Times — Where Does the Accuracy Land?

 Third: same-prompt self-consistency is only 72%.
 Ask the same question five times, and there's a 28% chance the fifth answer flips direction from the first four.
 That's LLM sampling randomness, not ChatGPT "thinking dynamically."
 Telling beginners this number is useful — when someone screenshots "ChatGPT is bullish BTC again" in a group chat, they're showing you 1 out of 5 runs.

-4. 7 Red/Green Hallucination Cases #
+4. 7 Typical Hallucination Examples #

-| # | Date | Hallucinated claim | What actually happened | Severity |
+| # | Hallucination type | Hallucinated claim (example) | Why it's false | Severity |

 |---|---|---|---|---|

-| 1 | 2026-03-22 | "BlackRock spot BTC ETF saw $1.24B net inflow yesterday" | Actual: $80M net outflow that day | High |
+| 1 | Fabricated ETF data | "BlackRock spot BTC ETF saw $1.24B net inflow yesterday" | The actual figure may be a net outflow; the number is invented | High |

-| 2 | 2026-04-01 | "On-chain data shows 5,000+ BTC whale addresses transferred out today" | No matching record on Glassnode / Whale Alert | High |
+| 2 | Fabricated on-chain event | "On-chain data shows 5,000+ BTC whale addresses transferred out today" | No matching record on Glassnode / Whale Alert | High |

-| 3 | 2026-03-28 | "Coinbase listed XYZ futures contract" (XYZ doesn't exist) | Coinbase has no such contract | Medium |
+| 3 | Fabricated listing | "An exchange listed XYZ futures contract" (XYZ doesn't exist) | The exchange has no such contract | Medium |

-| 4 | 2026-04-05 | "Average daily volume $28.7B" (invented precise figure) | Actual closer to $20B; AI fabricated the precision | Medium |
+| 4 | Invented precise figure | "Average daily volume $28.7B" (precise to the hundred-million) | Actual is a different magnitude; AI fabricated the precision | Medium |

-| 5 | 2026-03-19 | "BTC broke above its 200-week moving average" | BTC had been trading above its 200WMA for six months already | Medium |
+| 5 | Misstated technical status | "BTC broke above its 200-week moving average" | BTC had already been above its 200WMA for a long time | Medium |

-| 6 | 2026-04-08 | "Fed Chair gave a dovish speech this week" (no such speech) | No relevant Fed remarks that week | High |
+| 6 | Fabricated macro event | "Fed Chair gave a dovish speech this week" | No relevant Fed remarks that week | High |

-| 7 | 2026-04-11 | "MicroStrategy added 8,400 BTC to its holdings" | No purchase announcement that week | High |
+| 7 | Fabricated institutional move | "MicroStrategy added 8,400 BTC to its holdings" | No purchase announcement that week | High |

-Cases 1, 6, and 7 are the most dangerous — the AI uses "specific to the dollar, specific to the company, specific to the day" fabricated facts that make the output look unusually credible.
+Types 1, 6, and 7 are the most dangerous — the AI uses "specific to the dollar, specific to the company, specific to the day" fabricated facts that make the output look unusually credible.
 A reader who sees "BlackRock ETF inflow $1.24B" believes it instinctively, because precise numbers feel like they've been verified.
 But LLMs can fabricate numbers at any precision they want.
 This is AI's most insidious failure mode in financial contexts.

-5. How We Verified #
+5. How to Verify #

 Step 1: every "specific number" needs a real source.
 ETF flows → Farside Investors.
 On-chain whales → Whale Alert + Glassnode.
 Volume → CoinGecko / Binance directly.
 Listed-company holdings → company IR page or SEC filing.
-If you can't find the source for any AI-supplied number within 3 minutes, treat it as non-existent.
+If you can't find the source for any AI-supplied number within a few minutes, treat it as non-existent.

 6. Conclusion + Usable Prompt #